AMWN/PtForecast/README.md

 use example at https://dev.amvdwielen.nl/PtForecast

 #Extra
-It is also possible to add this page as intergration part to InSite.
+It is also possible to add this page as integration part to InSite.
 Add the integration part to the project page to auto-filter on ProjectId.